SendeoTeknoloji/Gonderi-Entegrasyon-Servis/README.md

-**Service Document for Aykargo Shipment Transactions**
+**Service Document for Sendeo Shipment Transactions**

-Service runs through the test link at <https://api.aykargo.com.tr>.
+Service runs through the test link at <https://api.sendeo.com.tr>.
 Account details for the test